jun-jieh/RealPigData/README.md

+**Heuristic hyperparameter optimization of deep learning models for genomic prediction**

+__Junjie Han, Cedric Gondro, Kenneth Reid & Juan P. Steibel__

+If you find this resource helpful, please cite.

+This repository includes the real pig dateset used for DE_DL.
+To find the code for implementing differential evolution on top of multilayer perceptron and convolutional neural network, please refer to this repository: https://github.com/jun-jieh/DE_DL

 # RealPigData
-This repository includes the real pig dateset used for DE_DL
+This repository includes the real pig dateset used for DE_DL.
+To find the code for implementation

 ## Genotype